francoatmega/historical-computer-science-articles/README.md

 - [Regular Expression Search Algorithm [1968]](./Miscellaneous/%20Regular%20Expression%20Search%20Algorithm.pdf): A classic paper introducing an efficient algorithm for searching regular expressions.

 - [Bitcoin - A Peer-to-Peer Electronic Cash System [2008]](./Miscellaneous/Bitcoin%20-%20A%20Peer-to-Peer%20Electronic%20Cash%20System.pdf): Satoshi Nakamoto's groundbreaking paper introducing the concept and protocol for Bitcoin, the first decentralized cryptocurrency.

+## Operating Systems 🖥️

+- Working On 🚧

+## Computer Architecture 🏗️

+- Working On 🚧

+## Human-Computer Interaction (HCI) 👩🏽‍💻

+- Working On 🚧

+## Algorithms ⚙️

+- Working On 🚧

+## Security 🔒

+- Working On 🚧

+## Computer Graphics 🎨

+- Working On 🚧